Record

 Extent588 files, 388 volumes, 997 items, 12 objects

-The archive has suffered badly from numerous changes of headquarters and also from severe flood damage during the Second World War.
+The archive has suffered badly from numerous changes of headquarters and from severe flood damage during the Second World War.
 Correspondence with the missions overseas survives only from 1921.
-The loss can be partly compensated for by the use of printed reports, periodicals and other publications which made extensive use of information from original records including those that have not survived (although it should be noted that series of publications other than the Annual Reports and India's Women are largely incomplete).
+The loss can be partly compensated for by using printed reports, periodicals and other publications which made extensive use of information from original records including those that have not survived (although it should be noted that series of publications other than the Annual Reports and India's Women are largely incomplete).

 LanguageEnglish